What Are Demons?

 Thankfully, God has already done the heavy lifting for us.
 When Jesus Christ ascended from the grave, He conquered every demon, every scheme, every deception that could assault God’s people.
 So the first step is to appropriate that power in our lives, which is easier than you might imagine.
 Romans 10:9-10 assures us:

 It’s that simple—confess and believe.
 You can do it right now.
 If this is a new concept to you, I’d like to send you a copy of Your Greatest Turning Point, which will guide you through the foundations of Christian faith.
-You may also learn more about what it means to become a Christian here.

 Once salvation is secure in Christ, God’s limitless power is available to sustain each of us.